An In-Depth Look at How to Successfully Sell Into the NHS

 This blog explains the structure of the NHS market and the best positioning tactics to become an NHS supplier.

-Who owns the NHS Supply Chain?
+Who Owns the NHS Supply Chain?

 The government owns the NHS supply chain under the NHS Commissioning Board, NHS England, and NHS Improvement (NHSEI).

-Who is in charge of NHS procurement?
+Who Is in Charge of NHS Procurement?

 The Department of Health and Social Care (DHSC) is responsible for setting the budget and top-line objectives of the NHS and is ultimately accountable for NHS procurement.